 - Do you have any excessive business loans or other loans that the survivor would have difficulty paying off if the insured person died?

 Remember that when looking at life insurance policies, you want to consider more than just finding the cheapest one.
+You need to know a coverage amount that will protect you.

 Cheap Life Insurance Without Medical Exam